lisapro/rtdocs-example/docs/usage.rst

 Usage
 ============

 The script uses multiple functions.
 The function "load_text" loads the file
+New line
 .. autofunction:: wordcount.load_text